A dynamic and welcoming contemporary art gallery in Dublin, Ireland

 Check out our Privacy Statement page and find out how to join our email list if you would like to attend our exhibition previews and other special art-related events at the gallery.
 You can opt out at any point.
 In any case, we look forward to your visit.

-Last but not least, you can also follow our art gallery and the work of our contemporary artists on the main social media platforms: Facebook, Instagram, Pinterest, LinkedIn, Twitter & TikTok.
+Last but not least, you can also follow our art gallery and the work of our contemporary artists on the main social media platforms: Bluesky, Facebook, Instagram, Pinterest, LinkedIn, Twitter & TikTok.

 "Olivier Cornet Gallery has consistently curated exhibitions of quality and interest and also collaborates across disciplines.
 It is always a pleasure to attend openings there given the quality and range of the opening speakers.
 As a participant in VUE, the Olivier Cornet gallery has been praised for its focused yet broad ranging collaborations and thematic explorations.
 The gallery itself presents a fantastic airy and refreshing space - and the people - personable and knowledgeable."
 Architect and artist Colin Eaton (commenting on the gallery in the Reviews section of our Google My Business page).